opensovereigncloud/cc-cvm-docs/cvm.md

 - Secure entry/exit mechanisms prevent unauthorized access
 - Context protection during interrupts and exceptions

-There known attacks on enclaves that one needs to protect against:
+There are known attacks on enclaves that one needs to protect against:

 - Side-channel attacks, in particular, cache-based attacks have been demonstrated
 - Speculative execution vulnerabilities affected SGX